The Banker (2020 film): Production

 It was announced in October 2018 that George Nolfi would direct the film, which he co-wrote with Niceole Levy.
 Samuel L. Jackson, Anthony Mackie, Nicholas Hoult, Nia Long and Taylor Black were set to star, with filming beginning in Atlanta.
 The film was partially shot in Douglasville, Georgia and Newnan, Georgia.
 Additional casting was announced in November.
-The film's early apartment scenes were filmed at La Madre Arms apartments in Atlanta, GA.
+The film's early apartment scenes were filmed at La Madre Arms apartments in Atlanta.

 Release

 In July 2019, Apple TV+ acquired distribution rights to the film.
 It was set to have its world premiere at AFI Fest on November 21, 2019, followed by a limited theatrical release on December 6, 2019, and digital streaming in January 2020.
 However, after claims of sexual assault were made against one of the producers of the film, Bernard Garrett's son Bernie Jr., by his half-sisters, the premiere was cancelled and the film was pulled from the schedule.

-Bernie Jr's half-sisters also accused the filmmakers of writing their mother, Linda, out of the movie.
-He denies the claims of sexual assault, citing a family conflict surrounding Linda's infidelity and subsequent separation from his father, and the filmmakers maintain that the account of events depicted in the film are the result of independent research and not Bernie Jr's recollection.

 The film was eventually released in a limited theatrical release on March 6, 2020, followed by digital streaming on March 20, 2020.